chainstack/docs/docs/blockchains/corda.md

 Each CorDapp has the two following major components:

 * Contract — a set of rules for a transaction to be considered valid and accepted.
-See [Contracts](/blockchains/corda#contracts).
+See [Contracts](#contracts).
 * Flow — an automated set of actions for the node to run on receiving an RPC request from the node owner.
-See [Flows](/blockchains/corda#flows).
+See [Flows](#flows).

 #### Network map service

-The network map service is the catalog of all nodes on the Corda network with the information on the node identities, node certificates, and node IP addresses.
+The network map service is the catalog of all nodes on a [compatibility zone](#compatibility-zones) with the information on the node identities, node certificates, and node IP addresses.

-Each node on the Corda network keeps a copy of the network map.

-Each node entry in the network map is signed by the node it represents; this makes each entry tamper-proof.

-#### Identity service

-A [Corda Network Foundation](https://corda.network/governance/index.html) service that signs the [root network certificates](/blockchains/corda#certificates) and admits the nodes to the Corda network.
+Chainstack deploys a separate network map server for every Corda network instance.

 ### Concepts